MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/production-how-to-post-consumption.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.form: '99000846, 99000850'
-ms.date: 04/01/2021
+ms.date: 03/08/2023
 ms.author: edupont
 ---
-# <a name="batch-post-production-consumption"></a>Batch Post Production Consumption
+# Batch Post Production Consumption

-If the flushing method is **Manual**, you must post the components manually, using a consumption journal.
+If the flushing method is **Manual**, use a consumption journal to post the components manually.

->[!NOTE]
+> [!NOTE]
 > If you have placed a check mark in the **Require Pick** field on the location card to indicate that the location requires inventory pick processing, then you do not need to use this batch job. [!INCLUDE[prod_short](includes/prod_short.md)] will handle consumption when you post the inventory pick.
 For more information, see [Pick for Production in Basic Warehouse Configurations](warehouse-how-to-pick-for-production.md).

 You can also set up [!INCLUDE[prod_short](includes/prod_short.md)] to automatically post (*flush*) components when you start or finish production orders.
 For more information, see [Enable Flushing of Components According to Operation Output](production-how-to-flush-components-according-to-operation-output.md).

-## <a name="to-post-consumption-for-one-or-more-production-order-lines"></a>To post consumption for one or more production order lines
+## To post consumption for one or more production order lines

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Consumption Journal**, and then choose the related link.
 2. Fill in the fields with the production order data and the consumption data. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]